 Curious kids and adults will learn from the show, and some segments can really broaden your perspective.
 For instance, the segment on hatchery chicks might encourage a discussion about where meat comes from or families' opinions about industrial versus sustainable food production.
 With its emphasis on facts, some might find How It's Made lacking in personality.
 Some segments will appeal to viewers more than others, depending on your interest or familiarity with the featured item.

-Families can talk about everyday products they're curious about.
+Families can talk about everyday products they're curious about and speculate How It's Made.
 What things do you want to know more about?
 Which products seem mysteriously constructed?
 Have you ever thought about where your food, car, furniture, sporting goods, etc. came from?
 How do you think people would get by if they were responsible for obtaining and/or making everything they needed themselves?

 Our editors recommend

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.